 (d) The commissioner may, on written notice to the permit holder, revoke any abatement permit for failure to comply with the provisions of this section or section [24-146.1] 24-136 of this code or the rules adopted pursuant thereto or whenever there has been any false statement or any misrepresentation as to a material fact in the application or other documents submitted to the department upon the basis of which such permit was issued; or whenever an abatement permit has been issued in error and conditions are such that the permit should not have been issued.
-Such notice shall inform the permit holder of the reasons for the proposed revocation and that the applicant has the right to present to the commissioner or his or her representative within 10 business days of delivery of the notice by hand or 15 calendar days of mailing of the notice, information as to why the permit holder when the commissioner may immediately suspend any permit without prior notice to the permit holder when the commissioner has determined that an imminent peril to life or property exists.
-The commissioner shall forthwith notify the permit holder that the right to present to the commissioner or his or her representation as to the commissioner or his or her representative within 10 business days of delivery of the notice shall forthwith notify the permit holder that the permit has been suspended and the reasons therefore, that it is proposed to be revoked, and that the permit holder has the right to present to the commissioner or his or her representative within 10 business days of delivery of the notice by hand or 15 calendar days of mailing of the notice by hand or 15 calendar days of mailing of the notice information as to why the permit should not be revoked.
+Such notice shall inform the permit holder of the reasons for the proposed revocation and that the applicant has the right to present to the commissioner or his or her representative within 10 business days of delivery of the notice by hand or 15 calendar days of mailing of the notice, information as to why the permit should not be revoked.
+The commissioner may immediately suspend any permit without prior notice to the permit holder when the commissioner has determined that an imminent peril to life or property exists.
+The commissioner shall forthwith notify the permit holder that the permit has been suspended and the reasons therefore, that it is proposed to be revoked, and that the permit holder has the right to present to the commissioner or his or her representative within 10 business days of delivery of the notice by hand or 15 calendar days of mailing of the notice information as to why the permit should not be revoked.